 Learn more: How much car insurance do you need?

 How being a college graduate impacts car insurance

-- Driving record: Young drivers (under 25 years of age) are among the most risky and expensive age groups to insure, due a higher likelihood of accidents leading to costly claims.
-If you can maintain a clean driving record — meaning no speeding tickets, accidents or DUI convictions — you may avoid even higher rates upon renewal or when applying for a new policy.
-In some cases, your motor vehicle record also impacts your eligibility for coverage altogether.
+- Driving record: Younger drivers (those under age 25) are viewed as the riskiest.
+With a higher likelihood of accidents leading to costly claims, insurers typically charge these drivers more.
+But if you can maintain a clean driving record — meaning no speeding tickets, accidents or DUI convictions — you may avoid even higher rates.

 Cheap car insurance for college graduates